Interview with George Haig

 Description

 George Haigh was already a keen footballer when he volunteered for the Royal Air Force and became a physical training instructor.
-He was posted to RAF Morecambe where he provided basic training to new recruits.
+He was posted to RAF Morecambe, where he provided basic training to new recruits.
 He discusses the mixed level of fitness amongst the recruits and how a five week course was sometimes shortened.
 He also undertook parachute training.
-After the war, he continued with his love of football while also working in engineering.
+After the war, he continued with his love of football whilst also working in engineering.

 Creator